HenkPoley/split-io-scheduler/README.md

 * 3.3 - elevator->elevator_type to elevator->type, and a fixup around q->sched_uniq in elevator initialization/switching, some whitespace fixes.
 Compiles, 'section mismatch' warnings in some modules are not caused by this patch.
 Not tested.
 * 3.4 - Ext4 (jbd2) now also has it's own function to free a transaction, moved the causes list admin call there.
 Should check if other filesystems also did this change, and I properly added the causes tracking there too.
 Compiles. 'section mismatch' warning is still not caused by our code.
 Not tested.
 * 3.5 - lost the insertion point of a *comment* in fs/xfs/xfs_inode.c.
 Seems that there is nothing that 'dirties' anything after that point anymore.
 Not tested.
 * 3.6 - Seemed straightforward.
+Compiles.
 Not tested.
 * 3.7 - Seemed straightforward.
+Compiles.
 Not tested.
+* 3.8 - Seemed straightforward.
+Not tested.
+* 3.9 - Dropped a commented printk() in block/cfq-iosched.c